We fought to avoid a felony conviction by challenging the prosecution's theory, achieving a drastic reduction to a traffic offense.

 Noorishad Law, P.C. strives to make the impossible possible in criminal cases.
 Experienced Manassas, VA criminal defense attorney Kaveh Noorishad is the lawyer other lawyers hire.
 He will take the time to understand your needs and priorities before advising you on the ideal course of action.
 Attorney Noorishad is highly accomplished in the courtroom.
 He has taken on numerous complex and high-profile cases with outstanding results.
 Professional organizations like the American Institute of Criminal Attorneys and the National Trial Lawyers have recognized Attorney Noorishad for his skill in criminal defense.

 The seriousness of a criminal case will often depend on whether an offense is charged as a misdemeanor or a felony.
-Misdemeanors offenses are often thought of as less serious crimes, and they usually have a maximum sentence of one year in jail.
+Misdemeanor offenses are often thought of as less serious crimes, and they usually have a maximum sentence of one year in jail.
 Felonies, on the other hand, are almost always considered to be serious, and a conviction will typically result in a minimum sentence of one year in prison.
 However, the penalties can increase significantly in cases involving aggravating factors such as alleged victims who were seriously injured or killed.
 In some cases, felony convictions could lead to sentences of life in prison.

 Regardless of whether you have been charged with a misdemeanor or a felony, you will want to make sure you have legal representation.
 Any type of criminal conviction can limit your future opportunities, since employers, landlords, or others may perform background checks and uncover criminal records.
 Whether you are looking at years or decades in prison or less serious penalties like fines and driver's license suspension, working with an attorney to defend against a conviction is crucial.